Tokyo Dome

 GETTING TICKETS

-The Giants have a functioning website in English with the option to purchase tickets through the e-Tix ticketing platform.
+The Giants have a functioning website in English with the option to purchase tickets.
+International credit cards will be accepted.

-Only a small number of tickets are sold through this platform (basically the areas that are colored on the chart).
-Even when the official ticketing site shows the seats to be sold out, there could be more available on Ticket Pia or Lawson Ticket, the other agencies that carry Giants tickets.
+Not all the tickets are sold through the official ticketing site so even when the official site shows the seats are sold out, there could be more available on Ticket Pia or Lawson Ticket, the other agencies that carry Giants tickets.
+However the official ticketing site is the only platform that supports purchase from abroad.

 As with most Japanese parks, the home team fans sit on the first base side with the cheering section in right field.
-The third base side is a mix of home/visitor fans.
-It's perfectly acceptable to be wearing a Giants uniform on the third base side, but sections of the left field bleachers are reserved specifically for the road team fans.
+The third base side in the infield is a mix of home/visitor fans where it's perfectly acceptable to be wearing a Giants or the visiting team uniform.
+In the outfield, all of right field and the dark green area in left is the designated area for Giants fans, while the pink is a neutral zone.
+The remainder of left field will be exclusively for the visitors fans.

 Do tickets sell out?